What Is a Dog Harness?

 Walks with your dog should be comfortable and safe for both of you.
 Leashes with collars will allow you to control your pet’s behavior when it’s necessary.
 For example, in places with lots of people, moving cars or during vet visits.
 However, the same vets lately advise using dog harness instead of a collar.
 When a dog suddenly pulls the leash, the collar has a traumatizing effect on dog’s neck muscles, trachea and the spine.
 Without a doubt, it may lead to pain with aggression on the part of a dog.
 Therefore, we want to recommend you to get a harness for your four-legged friend.
 It evenly spreads the stress load on the body, leaves the door open for breathing, and gives the dog freedom to move around with you still in control during the whole walk.
 We've tried to find out, what types of harnesses can be the best for your friend.
 Moreover, we've made a review of 5 different models that we liked.

-We also expect you to take a look at our review of the Best Dog Leashes.
-We‘ve thoroughly examined different models, so we are almost 100% sure you’ll find the one to your own liking.
-Moreover, they are fully compatible with any of the harnesses from this review.
-After that, you might want to check out our pick of the Best Dog Beds.
-Your pet will sleep like a baby in any of them, then wake up full of energy and ready to hunt some squirrels.
+We also expect you to take a look at our review of the best dog leashes.
+We've thoroughly examined different models, so we are almost 100% sure you’ll find the one to your own liking.

 What Features to Compare